EOSIO/eosio.cdt/docs/05_best-practices/08_abi/01_abi-code-generator-attributes-explained.md

 }
 ```

-This will mark a function declaration as being a WebAssembly import.
+The code above will mark a function declaration as being a WebAssembly import.
 This allows for other compilation modes to specify which functions are import only (i.e. do not link) without having to maintain a secondary file with duplicate declarations.